Understanding a Profit Center

 The Role of a Profit Center Executive

 A manager or executive in charge of a profit center is likely to face a much more difficult job than someone overseeing a division that is not classified as a profit center.
-The reason is simple.
-A profit center manager is going to have to both increase sales by generating additional revenue and decrease costs as a percentage of revenue, much like an entrepreneur would have to do in his or her own independent business.
-It's an easy to remember two lever principle I once wrote about on my personal blog: cash in and cash out.
+The reason is simple: the entire company depends on them.
+A profit center manager is going to have to both increase sales by generating additional revenue and decrease costs as a percentage of revenue.
+Failure to do so will have a disproportionate effect on the entire company, compared to managers in other areas.

 Cost Centers vs. Profit Centers